winnerdonald158/winnerdonald158.github.io/README.md

 # Winner Donald - Data Analysis Portfolio

-Welcome!
-This repository contains the complete template for a professional, one-page data analysis portfolio website, hosted for free on GitHub Pages.

 ## About Me

 I’m a data analyst who enjoys turning messy data into clear, useful insights.
 I work mainly with SQL, Excel, Power BI, and data visualization tools to clean data, build dashboards, and solve real business problems.